For style leaders and design lovers.

 5. Royal blue and pink

-In this example, a monochromatic color scheme has been broken up with a bold tone for the table - the centre of the room.
+In this example, a monochromatic color scheme has been broken up with a bold tone for the table - the center of the room.
 The blue cuts through the scheme in a dramatic yet complementary way.

 6. Royal blue and light blue

-'Playing off the colours in the mid-century central light fitting we wanted to go with bold colour choices.
+'Playing off the colors in the mid-century central light fitting we wanted to go with bold colour choices.
 The mid-blue is balanced here with the soft green of the ceiling - Farrow & Ball's Vert de Terre.

 'These lighter tones are balanced with the royal blue of the fireplace and the depth of colour in the rich floor and burgundy tones from the curtains and living room wall art create a well-balanced palette.'